If you are looking for Allbirds alternatives you are in the right place.

 Every single Wildling shoe is handmade with care, making each pair entirely unique.

 A look at the Wildling catalog reveals modish sandals like Feather Indigo, adorable kid’s sneakers like Daisy, and the hip adult sneakers like Dandelion – all of which are created from natural and responsibly sourced textiles.

 The Nebula range looks similar to the Wool Runners and is one of the best Allbirds alternatives when it comes to sustainability.

 As far as price goes, a pair might cost you in the vicinity of €100.

-LeMouton offers very good shoes similar to Allbirds tree runners.
+LeMouton offers very good shoes similar to Allbirds.
 They are made mostly from merino wool, with a 100% merino wool lining and a 73% merino wool outer.

-They have a flexible, knitted wool upper which suits all kinds of uses from walking to traveling.
+They have a flexible, knitted wool upper that suits all kinds of uses from walking to traveling.